Pylons/pyramid/docs/narr/views.rst

 Adding and Overriding Renderers
 -------------------------------

-Additional ZCML declarations can be made which override an existing :term:`renderer` or which add a new renderer.
-Adding or overriding a renderer is accomplished via one or more separate ZCML directives.
+Additional configuration declarations can be made which override an existing :term:`renderer` or which add a new renderer.
+Adding or overriding a renderer is accomplished via :term:`ZCML` or via imperative configuration.

 For example, to add a renderer which renders views which have a ``renderer`` attribute that is a path that ends in ``.jinja``::

+.. topic:: Via ZCML

    <renderer
      name=".jinja"
      factory="my.package.MyJinja2Renderer"/>

-The ``factory`` attribute is a dotted Python name that must point to an implementation of a renderer.
-A renderer implementation is usually a class which has the following interface:
+   The ``factory`` attribute is a dotted Python name that must point to an implementation of a :term:`renderer`.

+   The ``name`` attribute

+.. topic:: Via Imperative Configuration

+   from my.package import MyJinja2Renderer
+   config.add_renderer('.jinja', MyJinja2Renderer)

+A renderer implementation is usually a class which has the following
+interface:

 .. code-block:: python
    :linenos: